 2. Dip the bread into the batter to soak.
 You might find it easier to help the mince onto the bread by pushing it on with a fork.

-3. Heat a little oil or butter in a frying pan and, when hot, brown the Burger French Toast on both sides until golden and the meat is cooked through.
+3. Heat a little coconut oil in a frying pan and, when hot, brown the Burger French Toast on both sides until golden and the meat is cooked through.

 Serve as is, or with your favorite burger toppings, such as tomato sauce, lettuce, onions, avocado etc.